 Leadership Orientation (Senior SCA Only)

 This 2-day course is designed for future first line supervisors or team leaders.
-It coves information on the NRC’s leadership philosophy, values and application of both.
+It covers information on the NRC’s leadership philosophy, values and application of both.
 During class, participants will have the opportunity to define their own preferences for leadership attributes, styles, sources of power, influence, and direction, as well as complete a learning plan to set goals for themselves in each of these areas.

 Emotional Intelligence (Senior SCA Only)

 In this 1-day course, participants will learn to explore how the dimensions of emotional intelligence (EI), self-awareness, self-management, and social and relationship awareness can be used to guide thinking and actions and improve their personal effectiveness.
-This course includes an EI self-assessment uses exercises and learning activities to examine techniques for resolving conflict, improving communication, building productive relationships, and reducing stress.
+This course includes an EI self-assessment; it uses exercises and learning activities to examine techniques for resolving conflict, improving communication, building productive relationships, and reducing stress.

 Safety Culture Assessor Individual Study Activities (ISA)